 This stage is notified when the boot loader completed the PCI enumeration and the resource allocation for the PCI devices is complete.
-FSP will use it to do some specific initialization for processor and chipset that requires PCI resource assignment.
+FSP will use it to do specific initialization for that processor and the chipset that require PCI resource assignment.